 The analog PCB is mounted perpendicular to the base of the instrument case.
-It is located in the same half of the case as the sensors and sample-drawing system.
 The sensor leads connect to the analog PCB.

 The main PCB is mounted in the top half of the case.
 It includes the methane elimination and CAL/SETUP switches.